The $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons in a double pole QCD Sum Rule: The Method

-In the first view the Eq.(\ref{massA}) and Eq.(\ref{massB}) suggest a system of non-linear equations for the masses $m_1$ and $m_2$, that could be extracted in independent way.
-On the other hand, using Eq. (\ref{massA}) to obtain an $m_{2}$ expression, it reproduces the same result given in Eq. (\ref{massB}).
-It is a very interesting result, that is impossible to isolate the masses $m_{1} $and $m_{2}$.
-In that way, our sum rule the mass of the ground state is a function of the mass of the excited state, where we use in our analysis the equation Eq.(\ref{massA}).
+In the first view the Eq.(\ref{massA}) and Eq.(\ref{massB}) suggest a system for the masses $m_1$ and $m_2$, that could be extracted the masses.
+On the other hand, using Eq.(\ref{massA}) to obtain a $m_{2}$ expression, it reproduces the same result has given in Eq.(\ref{massB}).
+To solve this problem of cannot decouple the masses $m_1$ and $m_2$, we will take the derivative of equation Eq.(\ref{solB}) twice in the form: